apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**iPhones have been exposing your unique MAC despite Apple’s promises otherwise**
+**Trump fraud trial: Ex-president attacks judge who fined him $15,000**

-You can read more about it [here](https://arstechnica.com/security/2023/10/iphone-privacy-feature-hiding-wi-fi-macs-has-failed-to-work-for-3-years/).
+You can read more about it [here](https://www.cnbc.com/2023/10/26/trump-fraud-trial-ex-president-rails-against-judge-who-fined-him-15000.html).

 ## Requirements
 - Python 3.8